 Manufacturing Facilities.
 We currently operate three manufacturing facilities located in Fort Worth, Texas, Commerce, Texas and Eatonton, Georgia, each of which range in size from approximately 97,000 to 388,000 square feet.
 The production schedules for our manufacturing facilities are based on wholesale orders received from distributors, which fluctuate from week to week.
 In general, our facilities are structured to operate on one 8- to 9-hour shift per day, five days per week.
 We currently manufacture a typical home in approximately three to six production days.
-For the year ended December 31, 2018, we produced, on average, approximately 75 home sections per week, or 62 fully-completed homes, compared to approximately 70 home sections per week, or 58 fully-completed homes depending on product mix, for the year ended December 31, 2017.
+For the years ended December 31, 2020 and 2019, we produced, on average, approximately 75 home sections per week, or 62 fully-completed homes.